roar-net/problem-statements/problems/salt-spreading/README.md

 We are given a network of roads that can be traversed, among which some roads must be salted.
-A number of vehicles depart from their respective dwelling place nodes and have to salt the roads requesting it.
+A number of vehicles depart from their respective dwelling place and have to salt the roads requesting it.
 The load of salt that the vehicles can carry is in general insufficient to cover all roads, therefore routes might include reloading at opportune depots.
 After having salted the last requested road, the vehicles always visit a depot where they are reloaded with